natgo/wt-wiki-scraper/wikitext-transpiled/ground/SPz%20BMP-1.md

 {{main|9M14|9M113 Konkurs}}
 '''9M14'''

-The {{PAGENAME}} comes with a rail-mounted manually-guided ATGM as stock, initially aimed manually and with somewhat mediocre penetration and explosive mass values.
+The {{PAGENAME}} comes with a rail-mounted manually guided ATGM as stock, initially aimed manually and with somewhat mediocre penetration and explosive mass values.
 While occasionally useful, generally the main gun is easier and more reliable to use.

 While stock, the {{PAGENAME}} is equipped with 9M14 missiles that penetrate 400 mm of armour.
 These missiles are first-generation, which means they cannot be aimed with the mouse pointer and are instead aimed with the WASD keys.
 However, the "BMP-1P" modification, when unlocked, will give the vehicle access to four more lethal 9M113 Konkurs missiles.